 The only adverse effect seen with any sort of regularity — is irregular menses, and that effect is easily rectified with oral contraceptives.
 Spironolactone is taken 25 mg by mouth 2 times a day.

 Accutane (Isotretinoin) for the Treatment of Acne

-Isotretinoin is a drug used in the treatment of acne.
+Isotretinoin is a drug used in Portland in the treatment of acne.
 Considering Isotretinoin treatment is not the first line choice for acne treatment.
 Isotretinoin is considered for treatment when severe cystic acne has become unresponsive to systemic antibiotics, such as Doxycycline and Minocycline.
 When chosen, Isotretinoin has proven to be very effective in significantly clearing acne in most patients.
 It has been shown to cure up to 80% of patients who complete a full course.
 It has a great advantage over antibiotics, in that five months of treatment usually leads to marked clearing of the acne.
 The improvement in scarring and outbreaks continues to occur after the Isotretinoin treatment course of 20 weeks.
 There are however more side effects with Isotretinoin than with antibiotics.
 With proper medical supervision, these side effects can be controlled and eliminated and usually do not present much of a problem.
 The major side effect with Isotretinoin is that it causes severe birth defects in children born to women who are, or become pregnant, while taking Isotretinoin.
 However, there are no risks of birth defects to children born to women after stopping the Isotretinoin.

 Chemical Peels for Acne Treatment